Behind the Bright Lights: Background

 Following the release of their first mini-album They All Have Two Faces, the band wanted to act quickly and get a full album out within a year.
 After touring in support of their first album they got together in September 2009 to start recording their next album.
 However things didn't go as planned and it would be almost a further three years before the album would be released.
 During the intermediate period, Fei Comodo released an EP, The Life They Lead, which included two tracks, "No Way Out" and "A Man Left Behind", which would later feature on Behind The Bright Lights.

-During this time the band members starting pursuing other musical ventures, and by the time "Behind The Bright Lights" was ready for release, the band announced their separation due to no longer being the same people they were when they recorded the music.
+During this time the band members started pursuing other musical ventures, and by the time "Behind The Bright Lights" was ready for release, the band announced their separation due to no longer being the same people they were when they recorded the music.

 PledgeMusic Project

 On 17 February 2012 Fei Comodo announced that they were intending to release a special edition of Behind The Bright Lights and were running a project using PledgeMusic, a crowd funding website, in order to do so.
-By receiving pre-orders of the album through the site, the band were able to generate the required capital to produce the special edition - an example of fan-funded music.
+By receiving pre-orders of the album through the site, the band was able to generate the required capital to produce the special edition - an example of fan-funded music.
 Fans were also able to purchase a variety of other exclusive content through the site, such as signed set lists, guitar lessons and private acoustic performances by the band.
 As an extra incentive, the band posted studio updates and released certain material early to fans who pre-ordered the album.

-Behind The Bright Lights was released two weeks before the official release date, via download, to fans who had 'pledged' on the album.
+Behind The Bright Lights was released two weeks before the official release date, via download, to fans who had 'pledged' to the album.